Film: The Shawshank Redemption

 - Day Hurts Dark-Adjusted Eyes: Andy is obviously suffering from this when Warden Norton opens the door to talk to him after Andy's spent a month in the hole.

-- Death by Adaptation: Warden Norton and Tommy Elwood.
+- Death by Adaptation: Warden Norton and Tommy Williams.
 In the book, Norton quits Shawshank a broken man instead of committing suicide (the bit where Andy exposes his crimes is absent), and Tommy is bribed with a transfer to a minimum security prison instead of being murdered.
 Also Brooks, who commits suicide when he gets out in the film, but goes to an old folks' home in the book.

 - Depraved Homosexual: